 Why graphs?

-This design gives XLA visibility over the entire computation so it can apply aggressive optimizations: operator fusion, memory layout selection, and loop unrolling โ€” automatically.
+This design gives the backend (XLA in this case) visibility over the entire computation so it can apply aggressive optimizations: operator fusion, memory layout selection, etc. โ€” automatically.

-Your Go code never runs on the GPU.
+Your Go code never runs on the GPU (or whatever is the accelerator).
 Only the compiled graph runs there.
-This is the same design used by JAX and TensorFlow’s tf.function.
+This is the same design used by JAX @jax.jit and TensorFlow’s @tf.function.

-Inside a graph function, *graph.Node represents a future value.
-You cannot inspect its contents during graph construction โ€” only after calling .Call().
+Inside a graph function, a *graph.Node represents a future value.
+You cannot inspect its contents during graph construction โ€” only after calling .Call() (or equivalent, like .MustCall1).
 Operations on nodes describe the graph structure.

-Every node has a shape: a list of dimension sizes, plus a dtype.
-GoMLX checks shape compatibility at graph construction time โ€” mismatches are caught before any computation runs.
+Every node has a shape: a list of dimension sizes, plus a dtype – and optionally names is using dynamic shapes.
+GoMLX checks shape compatibility at graph construction time โ€” mismatches are caught before any computation runs (see example above).

 Common dtypes: dtypes.Float32, dtypes.Float64, dtypes.Int32, dtypes.Int64, dtypes.Bool.

-The context is a hierarchical store for model parameters.
+The store is a hierarchical store for model parameters.
 Think of it as the model’s named weight dictionary, with Go’s type safety built in.

 import "github.com/gomlx/gomlx/ml/context"